2024 elections: How may the results impact my investments?

 Here are our key takeaways:

-- Republican control in the Senate likely removes any chances of sweeping tax hikes on corporations and wealthy individuals — a longer-term market positive, in our view.
+- Republican control in the Senate and House likely removes any chances of sweeping tax hikes on corporations and wealthy individuals — a longer-term market positive, in our view.
 Notably, Republicans have vowed to chip away at President Joe Biden's green energy policies/laws, roll back regulations on energy production, strengthen the U.S.-Mexico border and extend the 2017 Tax Cuts and Jobs Act, which was slated to sunset at the end of 2025.

 - In the days following the election results, small-cap stocks, the financial sector, select Big Tech firms and U.S. Treasury yields made large moves higher.
 Small-cap stocks are expected to benefit from the potential for lower taxes, increased domestic production (i.e., a U.S.-first policy) and possibly better trends in regional banking.
 Further, the backdrop for the financial sector could improve as less regulation and the potential for merger/acquisition and capital market activity accelerate.